UCBoulder/vault-self-service-applicator/README.md

 already exist, otherwise their capabilities will be updated.

-Members of any groups listed under `accessor_groups` will be able to access the role-id and generate the secret-id necessary for authenticating wth the approle, per this [doc](https://learn.hashicorp.com/tutorials/vault/approle#step-3-get-roleid-and-secretid).
+Members of any groups listed under `accessor_groups` will be able to access the role-id and generate the secret-id necessary for authenticating with the approle, per this [doc](https://learn.hashicorp.com/tutorials/vault/approle#step-3-get-roleid-and-secretid).

 ### Paths